-The build up to this cycle could not have started any worse.
-In the early hours of Christmas Day morning, I went down with chronic food poisoning, along with all the frills of gastroenteritis and a high temperature; whatever had hit me had certainly got the better of me.
+The build-up to this cycle could not have started any worse.
+In the early hours of Christmas Day morning, I went down with chronic food poisoning, along with all the frills of gastroenteritis and high temperature; whatever had hit me had certainly got the better of me.
 I concluded that this had been a result of eating food from a roadside kitchen.

-All Christmas Day I was doubled up in agony, but I insisted in going into work regardless.
-I would probably have gone in on my death bed, if I’d have had half the chance.
+All Christmas Day I was doubled up in agony, but I insisted on going into work regardless.
+I would probably have gone in on my death bed if I’d have had half the chance.

 I started on my gruelling cycle journey.
 I must admit I certainly didn’t feel up to this long exhausting cycle.
 I’d been hoping that by today, I would have fully recovered, but that was not to be.